Set Your Status to Active!

 In the Math Tutor App

-In the Math Tutor app, incoming requests are on the Home tab.
+In the Math Tutor app, incoming requests are shown over the app screen.
 When a request comes in, the screen will show a claim card like this one:

 Outside of the Math Tutor app

 If the app is in the background, you'll still get notifications about incoming requests.
 A notification will appear at the top of the screen letting you know that a student is looking for help.
 Pull down on that banner to display the request and claim, or open the app to view the claim card.

 Claim Card Information